devarshshah15/savitar/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Expected Behavior

+- Be professional.
+- Be responsible.
+- Be welcoming.
+- Be kind.
+- Be respectful of other viewpoints and ideas.
+- Be supportive and look out for each other.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable